 If you’re one of the nearly 70 percent of adults in America who struggles with their weight, you probably don’t need us to tell you that losing those extra pounds isn’t as simple as it seems.
 Low-fat, high-fat, all carbs, no carbs—the number of fad diets and supposed “quick fixes” out there are endless, but they often don’t work and usually leave us feeling frustrated and hopeless.

 It should be easy, right?
 Decrease calories and increase calorie expenditure, and the weight should just melt off.
 Mathematically, the “eat less, exercise more” formula is easy enough to understand, but in reality, our human bodies are incredibly complex, and we have to take much more into account than just how much we eat and exercise when it comes to sustainable weight loss.

 Although many factors play a role in your weight—what you eat, how you sleep, your stress levels, and your lifestyle, to name just a few—the foundation of your metabolism actually resides in your gut.
-And, improving your gut health from the inside out may be just what you’ve been missing in your efforts to attain and sustain your ideal weight.
+And, supporting your gut health from the inside out may be just what you’ve been missing in your weight management efforts.

 What is Gut Health?

 When we talk about gut health, we aren’t referring to the size of your waistline.
 In fact, we’re not even talking about any of your human cells or organs—we’re speaking about all of the microorganisms in your digestive tract that make up your gut microbiome.

 Yes, it’s true—your body is home to trillions of microbes, most of whom work on your behalf to keep you healthy.
 Among many other things, the beneficial bacteria in your gut work to help support your digestion, immune system, and restful sleep, and they can even help maintain positive emotions.